Edit on GitHub

 (May cause injury or damage to product)

-• Comply with the operating environment such as voltage and temperature.
+• Always comply with operating environment specifications including voltage, current, and temperature.

-• Do not insert sharp blades nor pins during product operation.
+• Do not insert blades or other sharp objects during product operation.

 ATTENTION